 A general liability insurance policy covers common business risks, but not the theft of your business property.
 With the right procedures and insurance policies in place, you can reduce the chance of a theft and the impact it can have on your business operations.

 It protects your small business from the high costs of lawsuits and helps you qualify for leases and contracts.
-A business with high foot traffic, such as a retail store, could use this coverage.
-Anyone who spends time on other people’s property, such as those in the building trades, could also benefit.
+Any business with high foot traffic, such as a retail store, especially needs this coverage.
+Contractors who spend time on other people’s property, such as those in the building trades, could also benefit.

 Among small business retailers, 56 percent reported theft in 2022, according to a survey by the U.S. Chamber of Commerce.
 The survey reveals that 53 percent of small business owners say the problem is getting worse.